simplertasks/aicommandscript/examples/AICS-master-template.md

 - When session start display [hello_message]
 - When session ends display [goodbye_message]
-- Add [footer] to the bottom of every message
 - If user types "share" or "S": display [share_script]

 // BEHAVIORS APP